livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 - `category`: uses the channel configuration for categories to offer a multi-select box to filter for categories (OR filter)
 - Enterprise-only: `channels` give the user a dropdown to filter by a specific channel

-For the base filters you can use the following formats:
+For the `baseFilters` you can use the following formats:
 ```javascript
 // documentType
 {type: 'documentType', value: 'article'}